 3. Discuss with your fiancé first

-Before discussing your wedding plans and priorities with your families and friends, discuss with just your fiance any particular visions you want.
-Consider whether you both want your parents’ input, in terms of financial contributions, whether you’re also going to let them invite their closest friends too, and how much ‘help’ you want towards decision-making and planning.
+Consider whether you both want your parents’ input, in terms of financial contributions, and what this contribution might mean.
+Will your parents want to invite their friends too, and how much ‘help’ you want towards decision-making and planning.
+Will you lose sight of your purpose if you have too much involvement?
 One of the hardest thing about wedding planning is often negotiating and managing family relationships and expectations, so discuss and agree with your partner before you cross that bridge.
-Read also Dealing with Momzilla and Prioritising your Budget.

 4. Work out what’s important to you

-Remind yourselves what your engagement (and wedding) is really about.
+Find out between yourselves what your engagement (and wedding) is really about.
+What is your purpose?

 Styled shoots, wedding magazines and other visual inspiration can be a great source of inspiration, but can also cause pressure and unrealistic expectations.
 Your wedding is not a photoshoot, it’s a celebration of your love and commitment.
-Don’t feel the pressure to mindlessly ‘tick’ all the boxes and plan a wedding according to what you think it’s supposed to look like, or what the ‘average’ wedding budget is.
+You don’t have to plan a wedding according to what you think it’s supposed to look like, or what the ‘average’ wedding budget is.

 Plan a wedding that’s just right for you, however small and simple.
 I suggest reading The life changing magic of Wedding Planning!